 Very little building took place over the next 22 years, as the throne passed to Edward IV.
 However, in 1483 Richard of Gloucester, Richard III (leader of the House of York) took the throne and things started looking up for King’s College and its Chapel.

-Over the next two years Richard pushed the building forward and thanks to his generosity and determination a creation which could’ve been abandoned was significantly advanced.
+Over the next two years, Richard pushed the building forward and thanks to his generosity and determination a creation that could’ve been abandoned were significantly advanced.
 But, kings didn’t last long during this period of history and in 1485 Richard III was defeated and killed at the Battle of Bosworth by Henry VII (the nephew of Henry VI).